arup-banerjee/ngx-draggable-widget/README.md

 ## Credits

-The library is inspired by and based on the work from [angular2-grid](https://github.com/BTMorton/angular2-grid).
-Also used Angular Material and scss for the demo although the library itself has no dependency on Angular Material.
+The library is inspired by [angular2-grid](https://github.com/BTMorton/angular2-grid)